 In allegorical terms, the land symbolizes the conscious mind and the material world, while water symbolizes the subconscious and the world of emotions.
 Thus, the alligator symbolizes moving back and forth between these two worlds.

 This is why alligators are symbols of foresight and psychic abilities.
 When the alligator is one of your spirit animals, you have the ability to easily move between the worlds of the conscious and superconscious, without fully leaving the other.

 Alligators are known to be far less aggressive than their crocodile cousins.
-In fact, they will generally only attack if they are provoked or they’re hungry.
+In fact, they will generally only attack if they are provoked or hungry.
 Underscoring their mellow dispositions, alligators are known to yield to manatees in the water, always giving them the right of way.

 In addition, alligators love to sun themselves on riverbanks and take it easy.
 In fact, if the weather becomes too hot or cold for their liking, they will dig burrows and snooze.
 As apex predators, alligators don’t have much to worry about except eating, sleeping, having alligator babies, and staying out of the way of their biggest predators – humans.

 So, alligators are also symbols of relaxing and taking it easy.
 If an alligator comes into your purview, it might be a sign that you need to take a vacation, head to the water, and relax in the sunshine.

 Alligators possess are rare skill that many athletes would envy: They can regrow cartilage.
 In fact, younger alligators have the capacity to regrow their tails if they lose them, making alligators the largest animals known who can regrow their limbs.